joyofsoftware/joyofsoftware.github.io/docs/_posts/2024-08-15-post-quantum-encryption.md

 FIPS 203 - a general encryption standard based on Module-Lattice-Based Key-Encapsulation Mechanism (ML-KEM).

-FIPS 204 - a digital signature standard based on the Module-Lattice-Based Digital Signature Algorithm (ML-DSA)
+FIPS 204 - a digital signature standard based on Module-Lattice-Based Digital Signature Algorithm (ML-DSA)

 FIPS 205 - another digital signature standard based on Stateless Hash-Based Digital Signature Algorithm (SLH-DSA).
-FIPS 205 while slower than FIPS 204, but uses a different mathematical approach and is valuable as a backup standard.
+FIPS 205 while slower than FIPS 204 uses a different mathematical approach and is valuable as a backup standard.

 A fourth standard is expected later this year with additional standards providing backup algorithms in development.